dboddie-canonical-work/disgorged-docs/snapcraft-plugins.rst

 For further details on specific plugins, see :ref:`Supported plugins <supported-plugins>`, and to create your own, see :ref:`Writing local plugins <writing-local-plugins>`.

-.. raw:: html TODO: Move the following to the 'Writing local plugins* document

-   When building a snap, Snapcraft advances through the following steps to incorporate a snap's plugins:

-   1. **pull**: retrieves the source for the part from the specified location
-   1. **build**: drives the build system, determined by the choice of plugin
-   1. **stage**: consolidates desirable files from all parts into one tree
-   1. **prime**: removes any unnecessary files, leaving only those required by the snap
-   1. **snap**: compresses the prime file tree into an installable snap file

-   Each step corresponds to a *snapcraft* command.
-When you initiate `snapcraft pull`, for instance, the source is pulled for each plugin within each part in the snap.
-Each part will then have a fully populated `parts/<part-name/>/src/` directory.
-Similarly, `snapcraft build` invokes a plugin's build process for each part in turn.